amandaguglieri/hackinglife/docs/lala.md

-Azure AD Multi-Factor Authentication works by requiring **two or more of the following authentication methods:**
+Azure AD Multi-Factor Authentication works by requiring two or more of the following authentication methods:

-1) Something **you know**, typically a password.
+1) Something you know, typically a password.

-2) Something **you have**, such as a trusted device that is not easily duplicated, like a phone or hardware key.
+2) Something you have, such as a trusted device that is not easily duplicated, like a phone or hardware key.

-3) Something **you are** - biometrics like a fingerprint or face scan.
+3) Something you are - biometrics like a fingerprint or face scan.